Final Pay Deadline for Each Province in Canada

 Final earnings deadline in Alberta

-The employee’s earnings must be paid within 3 days after their last day of employment, regardless of whether the employee quits or the employer terminates their employment.
+In Alberta, the employee's earnings must be paid within 10 days of the pay period or 31 days after the last day of employment, regardless of whether the employee quits or the employer terminates their employment.
+The employer can choose whichever date suits them best.

 Example: John quit and gave his employer proper termination notice.
-His last day of employment is on Tuesday, therefore he should receive his final earnings by Friday.
+His last day of employment is on October 12, therefore he should receive his final earnings by October 22 OR by November 12.

 Earnings in Alberta include all wages owed such as overtime pay, annual vacation pay, statutory holiday pay, and termination pay.